DaveAigbe/Resource-Gallery/README.md

 # Smart Library

-#### Smart Gallery is a collection of all the video resources for various topics collected and organized in one place!
+#### Smart Library is a collection of all the video resources for various topics collected and organized in one place!

 ## Planned Features
 - Add videos to account by simply inputting the video ID